Pi4J/pi4j.github.io/content/documentation/providers/_index.md

 ---
-title: 'Choosing an I/O Provider'
+title: Choosing an I/O Provider
+weight: 90
 ---

 Providers are extensible service modules responsible for the concrete implementation of a specific I/O type.
 Multiple providers for the same I/O type can be loaded into a Pi4J context concurrently.
 For example a "RaspberryPi-DigitalInputProvider" and "GertBoard-DigitalInputProvider" could both be loaded and both providing digital inputs at the same time.